-Wellness At The Center is a one on one holistic practice, providing specialized care with acupuncture and an array of approaches as required by the pateint’s needs.
-These may include dietary therapy, food intolerance examination, personalized cleasne protocols or the use of supplementsts and herbal medicine.
+Depending on the provider you select to work with, these may Tui Na (Chinese medical massage) or other manual therapy, dietary therapy, food intolerance examination, or the use of supplements and herbal medicine.
 These tools help those suffering from chronic or acute illness, injury or other conditions requiring professional holistic guidance.
-Time is taken to activate healing, address anxiety or depression, analyze food or environmental tiggers of inflammation and disease.
+Time is taken to activate healing, address anxiety or depression, analyze food or environmental triggers of inflammation and disease.
 Solid protocols to get each patient back on track with a healthier, happier state of being.
 A path to greater health awaits and it can start right here.

 doctor taking a female patient's pulse.